ZubeyirOflaz/Deep-Learning-Uncertainty-Quantification-Methods/README.md

 ## Functionalities

 This repository contains code that can be of further use in the following ways:
-- Examples of MIMO models for dense and convolutional neural network models that use Optuna library for hyperparameter selection.
+- Examples of MIMO models for dense and convolutional neural network models that use the Optuna library for hyperparameter selection.
 Classes for the loading, training and validating of the models that are created, in Optuna studies.
 - Example use of Laplace Redux library for the Laplace approximation of conventional neural networks
 - Functions that retrieve, process and make statistical analysis of the results of non-deterministic models such as Laplace models, or multiple outputs such as MIMO models, and return a structured model output dictionary with all this information.
 - Functions that process the model output dictionary to create Pandas dataframe and make further analysis/filtering on these results